 The United States of America recognized Ukraine as an independent state on December 25, 1991.
 Diplomatic relations were established on January 3, 1992.

-H.E.
-Oksana Markarova is Ambassador Extraordinary and Plenipotentiary of Ukraine to the United States of America.
-Kristina Kvien is Chargé d’Affaires, a.i. of the United States Embassy in Ukraine.
+Olga Stefanishyna is Ambassador of Ukraine to the United States of America.
+Julie S. Davis is Chargé d’Affaires, a.i. of the United States Embassy in Ukraine.

 The bilateral Ukraine-US treaty and legal framework consists of over 150 international documents.
 Given the strategic nature of cooperation between the two countries, new treaties and agreements are being negotiated and concluded on permanent basis.
 On top of that, the two countries are parties to more than 100 multilateral treaties and arrangements.